michaelge233/dota2_predictor/README.md

 To update your data, you can just run get_matches.py again.

-If dota2 has an update involving a new heroes, run get_id_name.py and ./hero_imaged/get_images.py again.
+If dota2 has an update involving new heroes, run get_id_name.py and get_images.py again.